 (b) non-executive directors are not involved in the day-to-day management or full-time salaried employment of the applicant issuer and/or its subsidiaries; and

-(c) independent non-executive directors must be assessed holistically, and on a substance over form basis taking into account Section 94(4)(a) and (b) of the Act and Practice 28 of the King Code.
+(c) independent non-executive directors must be assessed holistically, and on a substance over form basis taking into account the provisions in the Act and the King Code.
 Any director that participates in a share incentive/option scheme, will not be recognised as independent.

 4.3 In a new company, all the non-executive directors must retire at the first annual general meeting.
-A third of all non-executive directors must retire at each annual general meeting.
+Thereafter, a third of all non-executive directors must retire at each annual general meeting.
 In determining the one-third, the longest serving non-executive directors must retire first.
 The retiring directors may be re-elected, provided they are eligible.
-The nomination committee should recommend eligibility, taking into account past performance and contribution made.
+The nomination committee or board should recommend eligibility, taking into account past performance and contribution made.

-4.4 Once listed, all directors must be appointed by shareholders in general/annual general meeting.
+4.4 Once the applicant issuer is listed, all directors must be appointed by shareholders at a general/annual general meeting.
 A brief CV and capacity for each director standing for election or re-election must be included in the notice of general/annual general meeting.
 The meeting may not be conducted in terms of Section 60 of the Act for Main Board issuers.
 The appointment of a director, to fill a casual vacancy or as an addition to the board, must be approved by shareholders at the next general/annual general meeting.

 Corporate governance